 How to Use Hawthorn

-Western herbalists tend to use the berries more frequently; however, the flower and leaf have gotten more attention in research studies in recent years.
+Western herbalists tend to use the berries more frequently; however, research studies have given the flower and leaf more attention in recent years.

-The berries can be eaten like food and enjoyed in a variety of ways, including infused into alcohol or vinegar or made into honeys, jams, or even ketchup.
+You can eat the berries like food and enjoy them in a variety of ways, including infusing them into alcohol or vinegar or making them into honeys, jams, or even ketchup.
 I recommend regularly enjoying hawthorn in large quantities; taking it daily keeps hearts nourished and strong!

 The leaves and flowers make a delicious, slightly tannic tea that is reminiscent of black tea.

-Hawthorn berries are a foodlike herb that can be consumed in larger amounts, as you would a food.
+Hawthorn berries are a foodlike herb that people can consume in larger amounts, as you would a food.
 For best results with the berries, leaves, or flowers, use it daily and long-term.

 The therapeutic amount for hawthorn is as follows:

 Tea: up to 30 grams of berries, and up to 30 grams of leaves and flowers, per day

 Tincture (fresh berries): 1:1, 40–60% alcohol, 5 mL, 3 to 5 times per day

 Tincture (dried leaf and flowers): 1:5, 30% alcohol, 5 mL, 3 times per day